pathilink/100-days-of-code/log.md

 ## Day 12: January 13, 2021

 **Today's Progress:** I learned that it is possible to print several tables, side by side, using the basics of Python and HTML.

+## Day 13: January 14, 2021

+**Today's Progress:** Focus on developing an app using streamlit from scratch.